yrochat/hvgdb/historia_ludens_chapter/README.md

 data1 <- data1[!duplicated(data1$ID),]
 ```

-This the drawing of fig 1a.
+This is the drawing of fig 1a.
 ---------------------------

 ``` r